-Correlation Between American High-income and Franklin High
+Correlation Between American High and Franklin High

 Specify exactly 2 symbols:

-Can any of the company-specific risk be diversified away by investing in both American High-income and Franklin High at the same time?
-Although using a correlation coefficient on its own may not help to predict future stock returns, this module helps to understand the diversifiable risk of combining American High-income and Franklin High into the same portfolio, which is an essential part of the fundamental portfolio management process.
+Can any of the company-specific risk be diversified away by investing in both American High and Franklin High at the same time?
+Although using a correlation coefficient on its own may not help to predict future stock returns, this module helps to understand the diversifiable risk of combining American High and Franklin High into the same portfolio, which is an essential part of the fundamental portfolio management process.

 0.99